-All assignments are to be submitted in digital format via email to mconnell@yukoncollege.yk.ca.
+All assignments are to be submitted in both hard copy and digital format via email to mconnell@yukoncollege.yk.ca.
 All assignments must properly reference outside sources following APA guidelines.
 All submissions should meet basic standards of language competence (grammar and spelling).
-Assignments must also follow the guidelines set out in the 'Criteria for Assignments' document - see below.